CollectionBuilder/collectionbuilder-csv/README.md

 # forschung.stadtgeschichtebasel.ch

-The open-source code of the digital platform for research data of Stadt.Geschichte.Basel.
+Open-source code of the **digital research data platform** for [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch) — a major historical research initiative hosted at the University of Basel.

 [![GitHub issues](https://img.shields.io/github/issues/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch.svg)](https://github.com/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/issues)
 [![GitHub forks](https://img.shields.io/github/forks/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch.svg)](https://github.com/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/network)
 [![GitHub stars](https://img.shields.io/github/stars/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch.svg)](https://github.com/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/stargazers)
 [![GitHub license](https://img.shields.io/github/license/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch.svg)](https://github.com/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/blob/main/LICENSE)

-## Overview
+## 🔎 Overview

 Welcome to [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch/), a historical research project at the University of Basel in Switzerland, funded with over 9 million Swiss Francs from public and private sources, running from 2017 to 2025.
 It is a comprehensive digital and print project that aims to present the multifaceted history of Basel from its earliest beginnings to the present day.
 Visit [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch) to see how our digital portal brings Basel's history to life.

 Stadt.Geschichte.Basel seeks to bridge research gaps and present historical findings in accessible formats.
 Our project encompasses an [extensive nine-volume book series](https://www.merianverlag.ch/buecher/stadt.geschichte.basel.html), an overview volume, a digital portal, and a digital platform for research data.
 Hosted at the University of Basel, this project aims to make historical research and insights accessible to scholars and the public like never before.

-This project is the open-source code of the digital platform for research data of Stadt.Geschichte.Basel.
-It is a static website built with [CollectionBuilder-CSV](https://collectionbuilder.github.io/) and hosted on [GitHub Pages](https://pages.github.com/).
-The research data collection itself is hosted at the University of Bern's [instance of Omeka S](https://omeka.unibe.ch/s/stadtgeschichtebasel/page/sgb).
+This repository contains the **source code for the research data platform**, built with [CollectionBuilder-CSV](https://collectionbuilder.github.io/), a static site generator based on [Jekyll](https://jekyllrb.com/) and deployed via [GitHub Pages](https://pages.github.com/).
+The collection data is maintained on the [University of Bern’s Omeka S instance](https://omeka.unibe.ch/s/stadtgeschichtebasel/page/sgb).

-## Key Features
+## ⚙️ Features

-- **Fast Static Website**: Built with CollectionBuilder-CSV using open source static site generator [Jekyll](https://jekyllrb.com/) and a modern static web stack.
-- **Explorative Access to Metadata**: Interactive features for exploring collection metadata such as a timeline, filtering and comprehensive annotation.
-- **Sensitive Content Annotation**: Annotation of collection items following the [Manual for Creating Non-Discriminatory Metadata for Historical Sources and Research Data](https://maehr.github.io/diskriminierungsfreie-metadaten/) developed by Stadt.Geschichte.Basel.
-- **Accessibility-Focused Design**: Ensuring inclusivity for all users by complying with WCAG standards and observing neurodiversity design guidelines.
-More at our [accessibility statement](https://stadtgeschichtebasel.ch/barrierefreiheitserklaerung/).
+- **Static Site Generator**: Fast, scalable, minimal-maintenance architecture using Jekyll.
+- **Interactive Metadata Exploration**: Timelines, filters, annotations, and visualizations.
+- **Inclusive Metadata Practices**: Based on our [Manual for Creating Non-Discriminatory Metadata](https://maehr.github.io/diskriminierungsfreie-metadaten/).
+- **Accessibility-First Design**: Compliant with [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/), designed with [Neurodiversity Design System](https://neurodiversity.design/) guidelines in mind.
+- **Open Standards**: Schema.org, Open Graph, EDTF support, and reusable modular components.

-### CollectionBuilder
+### 🔧 Project-Specific Extensions to CollectionBuilder

 The technical basis for Stadt.Geschichte.Basel's research data platform is provided by [CollectionBuilder](https://collectionbuilder.github.io/), an open source framework for creating metadata-driven digital collections.
 CollectionBuilder is a project maintained by the University of Idaho Library's [Digital Initiatives](https://www.lib.uidaho.edu/digital/) and the [Center for Digital Inquiry and Learning](https://cdil.lib.uidaho.edu) (CDIL) following the [Lib-Static](https://lib-static.github.io/) methodology.